embed-dsp/ed_rpi_guides/doc/phat_dac.md

-# Pimoroni pHAt DAC
+# Pimoroni pHAT DAC

 This document describes how to install the
-[Pimoroni pHAt DAC](https://shop.pimoroni.com/products/phat-dac) board on Raspberry Pi.
+[Pimoroni pHAT DAC](https://shop.pimoroni.com/products/phat-dac) board on Raspberry Pi.

 # Install